 See recipe card for quantities.

-How to cook Pork Chops Sous Vide
+How to cook Bone in Pork Chops Sous Vide

 Preheat the Sous Vide Bath: